About Steve - G3ZPS

 Synthesizer /phase noise - This demon is getting sorted in modern rigs, but some are still very poor on transmit - generating low level noise a long way from the TX frequency.
 Again the IC7300 claims a big improvement over earlier low cost Icom rigs.
 The current exemplars appear to be the Icom IC7851 and the Elecraft K3s.
 The K3s includes a new synthesizer design that even allows DXpeditions and contesters to operate mixed modes with different stations on the same band in close physical proximity.
 Quite a few modern transceivers would be too noisy to allow this.
 Transmitted phase noise is a particular concern on VHF/UHF.
 Some wideband HF/VHF transceivers are very poor and can make life very difficult for nearby weak signal operators.
 The Yaesu FT991 stands out as one of the worst and some technical reviewers have cautioned against using this radio on 2m unless you are a long way from other operators...and use with a linear is a definate no-no.

 Transmit distortion - For SSB, TX IMD performance has not really improved from the 1960's..granted most rigs are poorly used (a shame in itself) - but many TX output stages are adequate at best and some downright dreadful - this is not an insoluble technical problem with proper output stage and ALC design.
-In November 2016, Apache Labs brought out their 8000 model, which does indeed offer a software feedback mechanism that reduces the 3rd order IMD products on transmit to very low levels.
+Apache Labs have brought at least two SDR models that offer a software feedback feature to reduce the 3rd order IMD products on transmit to very low levels.
 All modern transceivers and linear amplifiers should have a 'pure signal' feedback option to bring super clean signals onto our bands..but they don't.
 I asked Rob Sherwood about the appalling state of some transmitted signals and why the big manufacturers have no software options for a pure signal capability.
 He indicated it may be down to the computing power or firmware design in the transceiver architecture.
 Also checkout sdr-radio.com, Simon G4ELI is very active in writing software for most of the available SDR radios and devices.

 73 from Steve Shorey G3ZPS - 2019